Dutch Words in the Japanese Language

 The similarities between Western words make some question the origin of the words used in Japanese.
 Did it come from Portugal or the Netherlands?
 Some words always become reasons for uncertainty and confusion.

-For example, some believe that the cloak [マント] which refers to a cape, originated from the Portuguese language, but it is believed that it also originated from the Dutch word mantel, which when being Japaneseized can become cloak.
+For example, some believe that the cloak [マント] which refers to a cape, originated from the Portuguese language, but it is believed that it also originated from the Dutch word "mantel" - mantel, which when being Japaneseized can become cloak.

 They also question the origin of the word iodine whether it came from Dutch or German.
-The same goes for the word rheumatism and kraan.
+The same goes for the word rheumatism and "crane".
 Regardless of origin, the word lists in this article are of Dutch origin.

-Dutch words in Japanese language
+Dutch words in the Japanese language

-Gairaigo – Words of foreign origin
+Gairaigo - The Words of Foreign Origin

 As mentioned at the beginning of the article, Dutch words in Japanese can be called gairaigo [外来語].
 Refers to all words used in Japan of foreign origin written in Katakana, regardless of language origin.